opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/why_cant_my_linux_ecs_obtain_metadata.rst

+.. _en-us_topic_0000001138811177:

 Why Can't My Linux ECS Obtain Metadata?
 =======================================

 Symptom
 -------

-The security group of the Linux ECS has been configured based on the prerequisites in `Obtaining Metadata <../../instances/obtaining_metadata_and_passing_user_data/obtaining_metadata.html>`__ in the outbound direction, but the ECS still cannot obtain the metadata through the route with the destination of 169.254.169.254.
+The security group of the Linux ECS has been configured based on the prerequisites in :ref:`Obtaining Metadata <en-us_topic_0042400609>` in the outbound direction, but the ECS still cannot obtain the metadata through the route with the destination of 169.254.169.254.

 Root Cause
 ----------